ladyIike/ladyIike/README.md

 I enjoy making ponies, and sometimes I make ponies for others.
 </p>
 <p align="center">
-Please do not copy any of my ponies, they are all OCs.
+Please do not copy any of my ponies.
+They are my OCs and I work hard on them.
 </p>